Julien Le Cardinal: Career

 Julien Le Cardinal made his first appearances in Ligue 2 with Bastia in 2019.

 On 15 November 2022, Le Cardinal signed for Ligue 1 club Lens on a contract until 2025.
 The transfer fee paid to Paris FC was reportedly of €2.3 million, with an additional €300,000 in bonuses.
+Lens had signed Le Cardinal in a "joker" transfer, a type of transfer allowed by the Ligue de Football Professionnel outside the regular transfer window dates.
 He was given the number 25 jersey.

+On 1 July 2024, Le Cardinal signed for Ligue 1 club Brest on a permanent transfer after he had been on loan during the season.
+Media reports quoted a transfer fee of €1.7 million.